sobamchan/sobamchan.github.io/_posts/2022-03-07-guided-summarization-papers.md

 There are quite many works that try to tackle this problem recently.
 To grasp an overview, in this post, I will list papers I read related to this topic first, and then try to categorize them by approaches.

-Disclaimer: This list is far from to be comprehensive and I intend to keep updating overtime.
+*Disclaimer*: This list is far from to be comprehensive and I intend to keep updating overtime.

 # List